Enter statutory sick pay (SSP) for an employee

 Enter the absence details

-When you need to enter SSP for an employee, you can set this up in enter payments.
+When you need to enter SSP for an employee, set it up in Enter Payments.

-3. Click and drag to select the date range.
+3. Click and drag to select the date range for the SSP.

-5. If applicable, enter a comment, then click OK.
+6. If applicable, enter a comment, then select OK.

 11. Click Recording S.S.P, then click No.